katyaynijha/MLProject1/README.md

 NOTE-  If you have subpackages or nested packages within your package structure, each subpackage directory should also contain its own __init__.py file to be recognized as a package.to download custom package , there are 3 ways 1)pip install . (dot for custom package)
- 2)in requirements.txt file write -e .
+ 2)in requirements.txt file write -e . and run -> pip install -r requirements.txt
- 3) python setup.py install
+ 3) write this command in cmd or bash ->       python setup.py install
 ...